 - Spruce up a kitchen in need of more major remodeling by installing new curtains and cabinet knobs, or applying a fresh coat of neutral paint.

 - Clean walls and doors of smudges and scuff marks

-- If necessary, repaint dingy, soiled or strongly-colored walls with a neutral shade of paint, such as off-white or beige.
+- If necessary, repaint dingy, soiled or strongly-coloured walls with a neutral shade of paint, such as off-white or beige.
 The same neutral scheme can be applied to carpets and linoleum.

 - Seal basement walls if there are any signs of dampness or leakage.

 - Repair cracks, holes or damage to plaster, wallboard, wallpaper, paint and tiles.